 The openSUSE project is a Novell-funded community program.
 In order to promote the popularity of Linux applications in all aspects, the program provides free, easy access to openSUSE this complete Linux distribution.
 The openSUSE project has three main goals: let openSUSE become the easiest and most widely used Linux distribution by anybody, making use of open-source software to make openSUSE the world’s most powerful Linux distribution and novice and experienced Linux users Desktop environment, significantly simplifies and opens up its development and packaging process to make openSUSE a platform for Linux developers and software providers to choose from.

-OpenSUSE Leap 15.2 Beta releases.
+OpenSUSE Leap 15.2 releases.
 The version changes are smaller, providing smaller repair and update packages.

 Several exciting Artificial Intelligence (AI) and Machine Learning packages are added in Leap 15.2.

 Tensorflow: A framework for deep learning that can be used by data scientists, provide numerical computations and data-flow graphs.
 Its flexible architecture enables users to deploy computations to one or more CPUs in a desktop, server, or mobile device without rewriting code.